 Ms. Saltzstein has extensive experience providing litigation advice to and representing members of public company boards of directors in litigation.
 She has advised clients on litigation-avoidance strategy and routinely consults clients concerning litigation-related corporate governance and disclosure issues.
 In this regard, she has participated in the successful representation of clients involved in diverse businesses such as financial services, telecommunications, health care, investment banking, hedge funds, private equity and retail.

 In 2011, Ms. Saltzstein was asked by a federal district court judge to serve on the Attorneys’ Advisory Committee of the Southern District of New York, a committee providing assistance to members of the judiciary serving on the Judicial Improvements Committee.
 In this role, Ms. Saltzstein co-chaired the Motions Committee and helped draft new procedure rules that have been implemented by district court judges in a pilot program directed at complex commercial disputes.
 Ms. Saltzstein has served as co-chair for numerous American Bar Association organizations and events, including the Section of Litigation Annual Conference (2010), the Litigation Institute for Trial Training (2011) and the ABA’s Expert Committee (2017), as well as having served for three years as co-chair of the Securities Litigation Committee.
 Ms. Saltzstein is currently the co-chair of the ABA’s Class and Derivative Action Committee.

 Ms. Saltzstein was one of only two women securities litigators ranked by Chambers USA 2019 in its top bands and has been featured by Securities Law360 as one of its Outstanding Women lawyers.
-She also was selected by Lawdragon as one of 500 Leading Lawyers in America and has been named to The Best Lawyers in America.
+She also was named to The Best Lawyers in America and to the 2020 Lawdragon 500 Legends of Law list, which recognizes attorneys “whose contributions define justice and excellence in the legal profession.”